 When you're leaving, do one last sweep to make sure you have all your gear for next time.
 It's easy to overlook a chair behind a tree.
 And the cardinal rule of camping: dispose of all your waste and leave the site better than you found it.
 Follow that wisdom and you're guaranteed the happiest trails.

-According to AAA, almost 80% of Americans are planning to travel as family, which is 10 percentage points higher than 2016.
+According to AAA, most American are planning to travel as a family this summer.
 That means a whole lot of hours of kids asking if you’re there yet.
 And kids, of course, are the toughest—and usually most honest—critics, so once you get there, you’d better be ready to impress.
 It helps, of course, when they have some skin in the game.

 “Bring along information on your destination, including low-tech options such as TourBook guides and maps, to make the most of your trip and as a source of entertainment for kids,” says Julie Hall, spokesperson at AAA.
 Jenss recommends Lonely Planet’s kid guides, a suggestion we wholeheartedly endorse, not least because Lonely Planet is Budget Travel's parent company.